 Summer school students have access to the Student Activity and Academic Center (SAAC) located on the Clarimont Campus, which includes the fitness and aquatic centers.
 Students can register their families or guests directly with the SAAC for an additional fee.
 Students also have access to the Pitts Theological Library.

-Mail your completed registration form (with all the signatures) and payment ($150 for one session and $300 for two sessions) to the Course of Study office, no later than March 31.
+- Mail your completed registration form (with all the signatures) and registration fee to the Course of Study office no later than March 31.
 You will not be officially enrolled in COS until your registration paperwork and fees have been submitted and processed by the COS office.
-The registration deadline for summer school is March 31 every year.
-If you register after the March 31 deadline the registration fees increase to $200 for one session and $400 for two sessions.
+The registration deadline for summer school is March 31.
+If you register after the March 31 deadline, the registration fees increase.

 Click here to close